lyndaoleary/docker-api-docs/source/includes/_cli.md

   A self-sufficient runtime for Linux containers.
   ...
 ```
-To list available commands, either run `docker` with no parameters
+To list available commands, run `docker` with no parameters
-or execute `docker help`
+or execute `docker help`.

 Depending on your Docker system configuration, you may be required to preface
 each `docker` command with `sudo`.
 To avoid having to use `sudo` with the